 Scholarships and Awards

-We do not award academic scholarships on the strength of the entrance tests alone (or of performance in the Junior School, in the case of pupils moving from there to the Senior School).
-We believe that we gain a much more accurate picture of a child's academic ability after we have had an opportunity to see the quality of their work within the Senior School.
-Therefore we award academic scholarships towards the end of Year 7.
-Usually six of these are awarded to external 11+ entrants and six to those coming from the Junior School.
-Two further Scholarships are awarded at the end of Years 8, 9 and 10 (announcements are made the following September) on the basis of examination results, the pupil's class work and homework , and teachers' assessment of a pupil's effort and performance.
-There are also a small number of lesser awards, Academic Exhibitions, awarded similarly at the end of each year.
+We do not award academic scholarships on the strength of the entrance tests alone.
+We believe that we gain a much more accurate picture of a child’s academic ability after we have had an opportunity to see the quality of their work within the School.
+Therefore, we first award academic scholarships at the beginning of Year 8, usually to twelve pupils.
+Two further scholarships are awarded at the end of Years 8, 9 and 10 on the basis of examination results, pupils’ class work and homework, and teachers' assessment of a pupil's effort and performance.
+There are also a small number of lesser awards, Academic Exhibitions, awarded at the same time as the scholarships.

-For the Sixth Form we award additional scholarships to both external and internal pupils on the basis of their GCSE results, usually a minimum of 10 A*.
-Internal pupils who receive such success are asked to apply for a scholarship and give evidence of their academic interests within and beyond the classroom; they are also interviewed by the Deputy Head (Academic) and the Teacher in charge of Scholars.
-Their academic record over their two GCSE years is also taken into account when awards are made.
-For external pupils performance at interview is a key factor.
+For the Sixth Form we award scholarships to both external and internal pupils.
+Internal pupils who receive ten A* (or Grade 8 or 9) are asked to apply for a scholarship and give evidence of their academic interests within and beyond the classroom; they are also interviewed by the Deputy Head (Academic) and the Teacher in charge of Scholars.
+Their academic record over their two GCSE the preceding two years is also taken into account when awards are made.
+For external pupils, performance at interview is a key factor.

-The Deputy Head (Academic), Mr David Fotheringham, and the Teacher in charge of Scholars, Mr James Newton (the Head of History), manage our provision for scholars, an outline of which is set out below.
-We take this provision seriously and endeavour to ensure that the academic needs of all our pupils are met.
+The Deputy Head (Academic), Mr James Newton, and the Teacher in charge of Scholars, Dr Ben Dabby (the Head of History), manage our provision for scholars, an outline of which is set out below.
+You will see that we take this provision seriously and endeavour to ensure that the academic needs of all our pupils are met.
 The highest achievers are of course a very important section of our community.

 Academic scholarships are honorary and do not bring with them any remission of the school fee.